 Desmond can compute energies and forces for the standard fixed-charged force fields used in biomolecular simulations.
-A variety of integrators and support for various ensembles have been implemented in the code, including methods for thermostatting (Andersen, Nose-Hoover, and Langevin) and barostatting (Berendsen, Martyna-Tobias-Klein, and Langevin).
+A variety of integrators and support for various ensembles have been implemented in the code, including methods for thermostatting (Nose-Hoover, Antithetic, and Langevin) and barostatting (Martyna-Tobias-Klein and Langevin).
 Ensembles typically used in membrane simulations (constant surface area and surface tension) and semi-isotropic and fully anisotropic pressure coupling schemes are also available.

 Desmond supports algorithms typically used to perform fast and accurate molecular dynamics.
 Long-range electrostatic energy and forces are calculated using particle-mesh-based Ewald techniques.
 Constraints, which are enforced using a variant of the SHAKE algorithm, allow the time step to be increased.
 These approaches can be used in combination with time-scale splitting (RESPA-based) integration schemes.

-The Desmond software includes tools for minimization and energy analysis (which can be run efficiently in a parallel environment); methods for restraining atomic positions as well as molecular configurations; support for a variety of periodic cell configurations; and facilities for accurate checkpointing and restart.
+The Desmond software includes tools for robust equilibration and energy analysis; methods for restraining atomic positions as well as molecular configurations; support for a variety of periodic cell configurations; and facilities for accurate checkpointing and restart.

 Desmond can also be used to perform absolute and relative free energy calculations.
-Other simulation techniques (such as replica exchange and enhanced sampling) are supported through a plug-in-based infrastructure, which also allows users to develop their own simulation algorithms and models.
+Other simulation techniques (such as replica exchange and enhanced sampling) are supported through a plug-in-based infrastructure.

 Desmond is integrated with a molecular modeling environment for setting up simulations of biological and chemical systems, and is compatible with widely used tools for trajectory viewing and analysis.